Frequently Asked Questions

 Do I have to participate?
 Can I leave the program?

-You may choose not to participate, and you may leave the program after you join.
+You may choose not to participate, and you may leave the program after you participate.
 This is called opting out.

 There is no penalty for opting out.
 You may do so at any time.